raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This is why merely sending a Keepalive Operation TLV does not reset the inactivity timer.

-When sent by a client, the Keepalive Operation TLV resets a session's keepalive timer, and at the same time requests what the Session Timer values should be from this point forward in the session.
+When sent by a client, the Keepalive Operation TLV resets a session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the session.

 Once a DSOP session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.